josh-works/josh-works.github.io/_posts/2024-06-02-denver-botanic-gardens.md

 ## How I use them

 I can take about 3 minutes on my scooter to ride from where I live to where I park my scooter right next to the gate into the gardens from Cheesman.
+I can easily walk and often do, or bring Eden - it's far enough that a stroller or jogger is best for everyone, too far for her to walk unaided, and lots of the walking is crossing dangerous streets, unfortunately.

+_but once you're close enough to the gardens, it's lovely_

+In the winter, there's a 'conservatory' that stays warm and humid.
+In the summer, there's cool spaces.

 Lots of people walk to them, or ride their bike.
-It's virtually inaccessible via car, so I only endorse this plan if you don't plan on ever driving.
+It's not super accessible via car, so I reserve my strongest endorsement for this plan only if you don't plan on ever driving.

 I go here by my self, with friends, with my daughter, all the time.
-Sometimes I bring a frisbee and toss for a few minutes outside the gardens.
-I bring a kindle and laptop and pack a lunch and buy an espresso at a cafe and have a grand ol' time.
+Sometimes I bring a frisbee and toss for a few minutes outside the gardens, if I'm there with friends.
+I might bring a kindle and laptop and pack a lunch and buy a $1.80 espresso at a cafe and work for a bit.

 I'm writing and publishing this post from the gardens, before my laptop battery dies.